-In its simplest form dollar-cost averaging is a way to start investing without making a one-time lump sum payment into an investment.
-In addition, it provides a methodology for lowering the average cost of your investment – like the shares of ABC stock shown above.
+In its simplest form dollar-cost averaging is a way to start investing without making a one-time lump sum investment.
+In addition, it provides a methodology for lowering the average cost of your investment.
+Like the shares of ABC stock shown above.

 Depending on your investment strategy, DCA may be an investment strategy you can leverage as part of your overall strategy.
 Here are the pros and cons of dollar-cost averaging.